root-project/web/manual/storing_root_objects/index.md

 In this case the current directory is the ROOT session (`Rint`).

-When you create a `TFile` object, the ROOT file becomes the current directory.
+When you create a {% include ref class="TFile" %} object, the ROOT file becomes the current directory.

 {% highlight C++ %}
    TFile f1("my.root");